Common Causes Leading to Joint Replacement

 • Post-Traumatic Arthritis: Inflammation in the joint that occurs after an injury.
 This type of arthritis develops quickly, rather than over an extended period of time.
 Symptoms include stiffness, swelling, and pain in the affected joints.
 For some individuals, post-traumatic arthritis is a temporary issue that is managed by lifestyle changes and exercise.
 For others, the symptoms may be more severe – resulting in a chronic condition that requires joint replacement surgery to relieve pain and restore joint function.

 Total joint replacements are performed at our surgical centers in Raleigh and Panther Creek.
+Patients can call us at (919) 781-5600 or book online to get started with one of our orthopedic specialists!

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.